Last Updated on October 7, 2025 by admin

 What to See and Do in Alleppey:

 ii.
 Explore Charming Villages: Hop off your houseboat and delve into the heart of Kerala’s villages.
-Witness the traditional way of life, interact with friendly locals, and witness the art of coir making, a specialty of the region.
+Witness the traditional way of life, interact with friendly locals, and witness the art of coir making, a speciality of the region.

 iii.
 Unwind on Pristine Beaches: Alleppey boasts a beautiful coastline with serene beaches.
 Relax under the warm sun, take a refreshing dip in the Arabian Sea, or indulge in water sports like surfing or kayaking.